chagaz/practical-microbiomess-2017/README.md

 print metrics.explained_variance_score(y, y_pred)
 ```

-We now explain 76% of the phenotypic variance with 3 SNPs.
+We now explain 97% of the phenotypic variance with 3 SNPs!

 __Question:__ What happens when `alpha=0.1`?